daronphang/programming-resources/cloud-computing/AWS/services/database/products.md

 ## EFS (Elastic File System)

-An AWS EFS is a scalable file system used with AWS Cloud services and on-premises resources.
+An AWS EFS is a scalable file system that can be used with AWS Cloud services and on-premises resources.
 As you add and remove files, EFS grows and shrinks automatically.
 It **can scale on demand to petabytes without disrupting applications**.
+There is no need for provisioning or managing storage capacity and performance.

 EFS is a **regional** service and stores data in and across **multiple Availability Zones**.
 The duplicate storage enables you to access data concurrently from all the Availability Zones in the Region where a file system is located.
 Additionally, on-premises servers can access EFS using AWS Direct Connect.